zhhuang7/zh/index.md

 ## Research Interests
 My current research primarily focuses on high-dimensional econometrics and statistics theory.
-I work on developing inference methods and theory for high-dimensional econometrics models with tools from random matrix theory and nonparametric statistics, particularly in instrumental variable and panel data contexts.
+I work on developing inference methods and theory for high-dimensional econometrics models with tools from random matrix theory and semi/nonparametric statistics, particularly in instrumental variable and panel data contexts.
 I am also working on empirical analysis of social and genetic networks using techinuqes from econometrics and deep learning.

 ## Working Papers
 1. (Job Market Paper) Testing endogeneity with many endogenous variables, with Chen Wang and Jianfeng Yao - *Draft coming soon*